Arthur Exon

-Arthur E. Exon (March 13, 1916 – July 22, 2005) was a brigadier general of the United States Air Force who oversaw the Cold-War-era deployment of Jupiter missiles to Italy and Turkey.
+Arthur Ernest Exon (March 13, 1916 – July 22, 2005) was a brigadier general of the United States Air Force who oversaw the Cold-War-era deployment of Jupiter missiles to Italy and Turkey.
 A World War II fighter pilot, Exon was a recipient of the Distinguished Service Cross.

 Early life

 Exon was born in 1916 in Geddes, South Dakota.
 Exon attended high school in Fairfax before studying at Southern State Teachers College in Springfield, South Dakota.
 In 1938, Exon returned to Fairfax, becoming principal of the junior high school.

 World War II

-In 1942, Exon entered the US Army and by March was undergoing training to become a pilot.
+In January 1942, Exon entered the U.S. Army, listing his home town as Estherville, Iowa, and by March was undergoing training to become a pilot.
 Following flight school, Exon was transferred to the Mediterranean theater, where he "flew 135 combat missions in Africa, Sicily, Italy, Corsica and Southern France with a total of 325 combat hours".

 In April 1944, Exon's fighter was damaged and he was forced to bail out over enemy territory.
-Exon was captured by Germans and held as a prisoner of war until June 1945.
+Exon was captured by Germans and held as a prisoner of war at Stalag Luft III until June 1945.

 Exon was awarded the Distinguished Service Cross "for extraordinary heroism in connection with military operations against an armed enemy while serving as Pilot of a Fighter Airplane ... in aerial combat against enemy forces in the Mediterranean Theater of Operations."